-Just as field lines can be used to help you visualize the electric field, potential lines can be used to help you visualize the electric potential.
-The most helpful potential lines to draw are those where the potential is constant along the whole line, and are called "equipotential lines".
+Just as field lines can be used to help you visualize the electric field, "equipotential lines" (or equipotential surfaces, in 3D) can be used to help you visualize the electric potential.
+Those are regions of space where the potential is constant.
 For a single charge, the equipotential lines are just circles; for multiple charges, the equipotential lines become more complex.
-The equipotential lines are sketched below for the same three cases the field lines were sketched above: a single charge, and a pair of equal positive charges, and a pair of unequal positive charges.
+The equipotential lines are sketched below for the same three cases the field lines were sketched above: a single charge, and a pair of equal positive charges.